DevOps 4 min read

 How to integrate Power BI with Azure DevOps to build advanced QA reports and dashboards.
-Covers the Azure DevOps Power BI connector, OData queries for test results and work items, and building executive-ready quality dashboards.
+Covers the Azure DevOps Power BI connector, OData queries for.

 Azure DevOps dashboards are functional but limited.
 Power BI unlocks advanced analytics: cross-sprint trend analysis, custom calculations, drill-through reports, and scheduled email delivery to stakeholders.
 This guide connects Azure DevOps data to Power BI for QA reporting.